-We are working with the Department for Business, Energy and Industrial Strategy (BEIS), other regulators, and stakeholders to respond effectively to the implications of Brexit.
+We are working with BEIS, other regulators, and stakeholders to respond effectively to the implications of the UK exit from the EU.
 The FRC already has strong bilateral relationships with regulators, governments, standard setters and supervisory bodies around the world.
-We will build on partnership with them to counterbalance any reduction in influence through the EU by sharing experiences and expertise.
+We will build on partnership with them to counter-balance any reduction in influence in the EU by sharing experiences and expertise.